CoffeJunkStudio/daab/README.md

 DAG Aware Artifact Builder
 ==========================

-Rust crate for managing the building of artifacts by builders which are connected in a directed acyclic graph (DAG) like manner.
+Rust crate for managing the building and caching of artifacts which are connected in a directed acyclic graph (DAG) like manner, i.e. artifacts may depend on others.

-This crate provides essentially a cache which keeps artifacts of builders in order to prevent the same builder to produce multiple equal artifacts.
-This could be useful if the builders use consumable resources to create their artifacts, the building is a heavyweight procedure, or a given DAG dependency structure among the builders shall be properly preserved among their artifacts.
+The caching provided by this crate could be especially useful if the artifact builders use consumable resources, the building process is a heavyweight procedure, or a given DAG dependency structure among the builders shall be properly preserved among their artifacts.

-The basic principal on which this crate is build, suggests two levels of abstraction, the builder level and the artifact level.
-Each builder type has one specific artifact type.
-The builders are represented by any struct, which implements the `Builder` trait, which in turn has an associate type that specifies the artifact type.

-`Builder`s are supposed to be wrapped in `ArtifactPromise`s, which prevents to call its `Builder::build()` method directly.
-In other respects, the `ArtifactPromise` acts a lot like an `Rc` and thus allows to share one instance among several dependants.
-This `Rc`-like structure creates naturally a DAG.

-For building a `Builder`s artifact, its `Builder::build()` method is provided with a `ArtifactResolver` that allows to resolve depending `ArtifactPromise`s into their respective artifacts, which is, in order to form a DAG, wrapped behind a `Rc`.

-As entry point serves the `ArtifactCache`, which allows outside of a `Builder` to resolve any `ArtifactPromise` to its artifact.
-The `ArtifactCache` is essentially a cache for artifacts.
-It can be used to translate any number of `ArtifactPromise`s to their respective artifact, while sharing their common dependencies.
-Consequently, resolving the same `ArtifactPromise` using the same `ArtifactCache` results in the same `Rc`ed artifact.
-However, using different `ArtifactCache`s results in different artifacts.

-The `ArtifactCache` has a `clear()` method to reset the cache.
-This could be useful to free the resources kept by all artifacts and builders, which are cached in it, or when artifacts shall be explicitly recreated, e.g. to form a second independent artifact DAG.
-Additionally, `ArtifactCache` has an `invalidate()` method to remove a single builder and artifact including its dependants (i.e. those artifacts which had used the invalidated one).

 Minimal Rust version: **1.40**

+### Basic Concept

+The basic concept of daab revolves around _Builders_, which are user provided structs that implement the [`Builder`] trait.
+That trait essentially has an associated type [`Artifact`] and method [`build`] where the latter will produce a value of the `Artifact` type, which will be subsequently be referred to as _Artifact_.
+In order to be able to depend on the Artifact of other Builders, the `build` method also gets a [`Resolver`] that allows to retrieve the Artifacts of others.

+In order to allow Builders and Artifacts to form a directed acyclic graph this crate provides at its heart an Artifact [`Cache`] which keeps the Artifacts of Builders in order to prevent the Builders to produce multiple equal Artifacts.
+Thus different Builders may depend on same Builder and getting the same Artifact from the `Cache`.

+To be able to share Builders and Artifacts this crate also provides a concept of _Cans_ and _Bins_, which in the most basic case are simply an opaque `Rc<dyn Any>` and a transparent `Rc<T>`, respectively.
+These are referred to by the generic arguments of e.g. the `Cache`.
+For more details consult the [`canning`] module.

+Additional to the canning, the `Cache` expects Builders to wrapped in a opaque [`Blueprint`] enforcing encapsulation, i.e. it prevents users from accessing the inner struct (the one which implements the `Builder` trait), while only allowing the `Cache` itself to call its `build` method.

+#### Getting started

+For the basic concept (explained above) there exists simplified traits which skip over the more advanced features.
+One such simplified trait is the [`SimpleBuilder`] of the [`rc`] module, which uses `Rc`s for canning and has simplified aliases (minimal generic arguments) for all the above types.
+For getting started that `rc` module is probably the best place to start.

+### Detailed Concept

+See the [Advanced Feature section of `Builder`].

+Also see [`Cache`], [`Builder`], [`blueprint`], [`canning`]

+[`Builder`]: trait.Builder.html
+[`Artifact`]: trait.Builder.html#associatedtype.Artifact
+[`build`]: trait.Builder.html#tymethod.build
+[`SimpleBuilder`]: rc/trait.SimpleBuilder.html
+[`rc`]: rc/index.html
+[`canning`]: canning/index.html
+[`blueprint`]: blueprint/index.html
+[`Blueprint`]: blueprint/struct.Blueprint.html
+[`Resolver`]: cache/struct.Resolver.html
+[`Cache`]: cache/struct.Cache.html
+[Advanced Feature section of `Builder`]: trait.Builder.html#advanced-features

 ### Example